RhymeForge ยท Word page

 Why someone rhymes the way it does

 The phonology of someone is a two-syllable core: the front /ษ›/ (/ษ™/), then it hums to a nasal close.
-In our 54,000-word dictionary the perfect-rhyme pool returns 0 matches, family rhymes 0, additive and subtractive together 39, assonance 4,314, and consonance 0.
-That's a narrow strict column with a very deep slant well beneath it.
-Modern songwriting reads those slants as rhymes; the ear has been trained on them for a century.
+In our 54,000-word dictionary the perfect-rhyme pool returns 43 matches, family rhymes 61, additive and subtractive together 112, assonance 3,562, and consonance 1510.
+The mix gives you options across the board.
+Strict rhymes for the structural beats, family or assonance for the interior lines.
 Practical: skim the strict column first and pick the two or three matches you can sing without thinking.
 Then move to assonance for the in-between lines.
 Someone reads as more memorable when the strict matches are reserved for the line endings that matter most.

 More songwriting tools